Fibromyalgia Service Dog: How It Works and How to Get One

 4. Issuance of the Service Dog Letter

 If the LMHP approves, you will get a digital service dog letter within three business days hours.
 This letter will be provided on official letterhead.
-It includes all necessary details, such as the LMHP’s license number and contact details.
+It includes all necessary details, including the LMHP’s license number and contact details.

 Get your Official PSD Letter Consultation from a licensed therapist.